heavenize/subversive-javahl/MAINTENANCE_GUIDE.md

 1. Always compare with SVN source before changing signatures
 2. Test every JNI method after adding/changing
 3. Keep native library versions in sync (all 1.14.x)
-4. Document all fixes in BUILD_SUCCESS.md or similar
+4. Document all fixes in this MAINTENANCE_GUIDE.md
 5. Use thread-local caching for performance
 6. Validate with real repositories, not just toy examples